Homeowners with low mortgage rates have an easier time paying off their mortgage early. But is that a good idea? It’s not a “yes” or “no” question.

 - Throw all “found” money at the mortgage.

-You can pay off the mortgage in another 15 years by refinancing into a 15-year mortgage.
+You can pay off the mortgage in another 15 years by remortgaging into a 15-year mortgage.

-Let’s say you got a 30-year fixed-rate mortgage for $200,000 at 4.5 percent.
-Five years later, you refinance into a 15-year loan at 4 percent.
-Doing so pays off the mortgage 10 years earlier and saves you more than $60,000 (if you exclude closing costs on the refi).
+Let’s say you got a 25-year fixed-rate mortgage for £300,000 at 2.5%.
+Five years later, you refinance into a 15-year loan at 2%.
+Doing so pays off the mortgage 10 years earlier and saves you tens of thousands of pounds.

-But a refinance carries closing costs.
+But remortgaging comes with various fees and charges.
 And a quicker payoff means higher monthly payments.
 You’re locked in if you decide that you don’t have the extra money one month to put toward the mortgage.

-Unless the new interest rate is lower than the old rate, there’s no point in refinancing.
+Unless the new interest rate is lower than the old rate, there’s no point in remortgaging.

 2. Pay a little more each month

-You can get all the benefits of an early payoff without the extra costs of a refinance by paying more each month.
+You can get all the benefits of an early payoff without the extra costs of a refinance by paying more each month – as long as you don’t have a mortgage that prevents overpaying, of course (which is most fixed-rate mortgages).

 Divide your monthly principal and interest by 12 and add that amount to your monthly payment for a year.
 Result: You make the equivalent of 13 payments in 12 months.

-Let’s say you got a $200,000 mortgage at 4.5 percent.
+Let’s say you got a £300,000 mortgage at 2.5 percent.
 After five years of making the minimum payments, you add an extra 1/12 of a month’s principal and interest to each monthly payment.
-Doing so pays off the mortgage three years and three months earlier and saves more than $18,000 interest.
+Doing so pays off the mortgage two years and six months earlier and saves over £11,000 in interest payments.

-Before you make anything beyond the regular payment, call your mortgage servicer and find out exactly what you need to do so that your extra payments will be correctly applied to your loan.
+Before you make anything beyond the regular payment, call your mortgage provider and find out exactly what you need to do so that your extra payments will be correctly applied to your loan.

 Let them know you want to pay more aggressively and ask the best ways to do that.